-Prospective families are welcome to visit the school for a tour of our facilities with a Leader Teacher.
+Prospective families are welcome to visit the school for a tour of our facilities with a member of our Leadership Team.
 Tours are conducted at the advertised times and include the opportunity to see the school in operation.
 Please contact the school on (03) 9743 4966 to make an appointment for a tour.

 Prep enrolment commences in the year prior to children starting school.
 Children enrolling in Victorian schools must turn 5 years old by 30th April in the year of entry and are usually enrolled in the year prior to their commencement (the pre-school/kinder year).